AutumnForesty/Ari-Cog-Test/README.md

-# Ari-Cog-Test
+# Ari-Test-Cogs
-Cogs for Red-Discordbot that i have edited in some manner.
+These cogs are made by Eslyium (and others), but i removed LoliBooru from the NSFW command to keep it in line with discord ToS.
+For Red-DiscordBot.